 Furthermore, coding requires a solid grasp of intermediate mathematics and statistics.
 ‘Intermediate’ denotes the level of knowledge about the subject and not about the educational qualification.
 In fact, coding is more about implementing mathematics in computer science.
 Consequently, this is not something that you will be able to focus on as a serious lawyer.

 Becoming code-ready is tough

 Programming is no child’s play.
 Though many courses teach the basics of coding, such knowledge is too minuscule for lawyers to apply.
-It would take great pains to be ready to apply all the programming skill-sets into producing applicable codes and programmes.
+It would take great pains to be ready to apply all the programming skill-sets into producing applicable codes and programs.

 Legal problems still require legal solutions

 At the end of the day, the role of a lawyer is the provide legal solutions to legal problems.
 No amount of automation can completely do away with the requirement for a legal professional.

 It is safe to say that a lawyer’s need to code, borders on the improbable.
 One expects a lawyer to be a person proficient in the laws of man.
 Incidentally, programming is not a primary function for a law professional.
 Furthermore, there are various legal technology solutions available for the legal sector at present.
 Law professionals can explore these legal tech solutions and make their profession smarter.

 Moreover, specific problems deserve specific professionals looking at the same.
 Just as IP professionals handle IPR related issues, and tax consultants advise in taxation matters, technologists should prescribe tech solutions.
 Yes, lawyers can perhaps master programming 101, with dedication and a positive spirit, but that seems like an oversimplification.